-We have picked a case that is still in Administrative processing from the past and have is how it used to look.
-But, that changed today.
+We have picked a case that is still in Administrative processing from the past and how it used to look.
+But, that changed from March 2020.
 Pay close attention to the number to check below.

 221g Status Changed to Refused for US Visa on US CEAC Website

-From today, many users have reported and we verified as well that most of the 221g Cases status has changed to “Refused”, even when there was no real update on their ‘Case Last Updated Date’ or anything has changed.
+From early March 2020, many users have reported and we verified as well that most of the 221g Cases’ status has changed to “Refused”, even when there was no real update on their ‘Case Last Updated Date’ or anything has changed.
 One key thing to note is the text under it has changed.
 It reads like below now.

 “A U.S. Consular Officer has adjudicated and refused your visa application.
 Please follow any instructions provided by the consular officer.
 If you were informed by the consular officer that your case was refused for administrative processing, your case will remain refused while undergoing such processing.
 You will receive another adjudication once such processing is complete.
 Please be advised that the processing time varies and that you will be contacted if additional information is needed.
 For more information, please visit TRAVEL.STATE.GOV or the website for the Embassy or Consulate at which you made your visa application.
 For more information, please visit U.S. Consulate General <Consulate name>”

 Pay close attention to the bold text, it basically tells that, if you were given Administrative processing, then it will be processed in administrative processing.
 Also, see the screenshot below with status ‘Refused’, it is the same case number as above.

 You may watch the below YouTube Video on 221g CEAC Status Administrative Processing, which covers the same details

 Why has the Status Changed from Administrative Processing to Refused Suddenly?